leminhtuan2015/Today-I-Learn/game_engine_unity/unity_prefabs.md

 * Prefabs help you instantiate (create) complicated GameObjects at runtime.
 * Any edits made to a prefab asset are immediately reflected in all instances produced from it but you can also override components and settings for each instance individually.
 * Changes to the prefab asset itself will be reflected in all instances

+### When Use Prefab

+* When you want to create a GameOject at run-time
+* When you want to create a GameOject by code (script)
+* When you want to have dymamic/random number of GameObject

 ### Create A Prefab
 * You can create a prefab by :